getplutu/plutu-php/examples.md

 ## Services

-To utilize Plutu's payment services, including `PlutuAdfali`, `PlutuSadad`, `PlutuLocalBankCards`, and `PlutuTlync`, please refer to the following sections for detailed PHP examples and explanations.
+To utilize Plutu's payment services, including `PlutuAdfali`, `PlutuSadad`, `PlutuLocalBankCards`, `PlutuTlync`, and `PlutuMpgs`, please refer to the following sections for detailed PHP examples and explanations.
 These examples will assist you in integrating the services seamlessly into your applications

 ---